 God’s Two Witnesses

-Today the Holy Spirit has been quenched in the assemblies of the called out, and their light is flickering out.
+Today the Holy Spirit has been quenched by most brethren in the assemblies of the called out, and their light is flickering out.

 God is sending his Two Servants to revive the dying Ekklesia and fill them with the oil of God’s Spirit by calling the brethren to sincere repentance.